LucasBroda/LucasBroda/README.md

 - 👋 Hi, I’m @LucasBroda
-- 👀 I’m interested in informatic, I(m actually a studient in computer science at the IUT of Lens
+- 👀 I’m interested in informatic, I'm actually a studient in computer science at the IUT of Lens
-- 🌱 I’m currently learning php(Laravel), typescript(Angular), javascript, and some stuff in HTML/CSS
+- 🌱 I’m currently learning typescript(Angular), javascript, React and some stuff in HTML/CSS

 <!---